embr/gcat/README.md

 A simple utility for grabbing google spreadsheets and printing them to the command-line stdout

 ##Introduction
-`gcat` is simple command-line utility aimed at helping analysts integrate columnar data living in google drive into their existing command-line environment.
-Basically it is a simple tool for printing a google drive file to the stdout.
-By default it stores installation specific configuration in `~/.gcat/config` and stores user specific credentials as a json object in '~/.gcat/store'.
+`gcat` is simple command-line utility aimed at helping analysts integrate spreadsheets living in Google Drive into their existing command-line environment by printing a file to stdout.
+By default it stores installation specific configuration in `~/.gcat/config` and stores user specific credentials as a json object in `~/.gcat/store`.

-as simple example, perhaps you have a cron job that needs to integrate information updated in a google spreadsheet.
-You can downlaod the file, extract a column and pipe it to the relevant utility with a crontab line like:
+As a simple example, perhaps you have a cron job that needs to integrate information updated in a google spreadsheet.
+You can downlaod the file, extract some columns and pipe the rows to the relevant utility with a crontab line like:

 ````